7-inch and 14-inch SEMA motors built by Bodine Electric

 While many of the SEMA’s attributes recommend it for use in electric drives, it is its uniform production of torque that makes this motor technology inherently quiet.
 Two major attributes of the SEMA yield this result.
 First, the production of torque within the SEMA motor remains proportional to current.
 Second, the motor’s torque is uniform with respect to rotor position.

 SEMA-based designs may be configured around several unique coil structures and magnetic circuits, all of which have been developed with increased torque and efficiency in mind.
 These make possible SEMA configurations for conventional three-phase designs as well as more advanced multiphase designs and architectures requiring complex, customized control implementations.
-The versatile control potential of SEMA motors owes much to these coil designs.
+The versatile control potential of SEMA-motors owes much to these coil designs.
 Advanced control opportunities that may be explored in future research include the ability to generate real-time commutation waveforms, intelligent control modules directly integrated into the motor, and the ability to configure a SEMA device as both a motor and generator in systems incorporating power management schemes.

 One of the most attractive features of this new technology is its compatibility with existing motor technology.
 The simplicity of SEMA construction makes it possible to manufacture many variations of the design with conventional manufacturing techniques for electric motors.
 A SEMA-based motor, despite its high power density and efficiency, may be brought to market at a cost equal to the cost required to implement a conventional design.
 As high-volume production techniques are employed, the cost of SEMA motors should become lower than their conventional counterparts.

 To date, this technology has been supported by several federal research contracts (through DARPA, NASA, and the Department of Energy) and private investment, resulting in considerable progress in validation of the fundamental concepts.
 Testing of motors has confirmed the expected torque-generating characteristics of the SEMA magnetic circuit and has thus far confirmed the anticipated degree of precision control.
 SEMA motor products are being sold into the servo motor market by Bodine Electric Co.
+They are also being prepared for production by iPower Corporation for automotive and distributed power applications.

-Under DARPA, DOE, and investor funding, several prototype motors have been designed, constructed, and tested.
+Under DARPA, DOE, and investor funding, several prototype motors have been designed, constructed and tested.
 These include:

 The Lynx/KAT research team has developed several computer models, each progressively more sophisticated, encompassing the electromotive, thermal and control characteristics of the SEMA design.
 Calibration of these models with prototype test data has been in progress for five years and will continue as additional refinements to the magnetic circuit are explored.
 Implementation has begun on a thermal model, and it is anticipated that an additional 12 months could be required to achieve a fully reliable model for application design work.